bisht2311/bisht2311/README.md

 ## About Me

-Associate Cloud Virtualization Engineer at HCLTech with hands-on experience in Citrix CVAD, virtual apps/desktops, and troubleshooting across on-prem and cloud environments.
+Associate Cloud Virtualization Engineer with hands-on experience in Citrix CVAD | DAAS | SPA, Virtual Apps/Desktops, and troubleshooting across on-prem and cloud environments.
 Strong foundation in Linux, networking, and incident resolution.

 Currently transitioning into Cloud & DevOps Engineering, focusing on practical skills in AWS, Docker, Kubernetes, Terraform, and CI/CD.
 Actively working on real-world projects involving automation, containerized applications, and cloud infrastructure.